Rusketh/JellyMusic/ReadMe.md

-6. Set the **SKILL_ID** enviroment value of your docker container to match your skills full id.
-You can find this developer console where your skills are listed ``You can find this on the developer portal.
-Click the Back button to go to your list of skills, then click Copy Skill ID.``
+6. Set the **SKILL_ID** environment value of your docker container to match your skills full id.
+*You can find this on the developer portal.
+Click the Back button to go to your list of skills, then click Copy Skill ID.*

 That's it!
 Click **"Save"** at the top, then hit **"Build Skill"**.
 Hopefully, after a few minutes, it will build successfully, and you'll be ready to go and install the skill.
 Start the container and enjoy listening to your music!